Skip to Content

 Fibulin-3

-Fibulin-3 testing may distinguish between mesothelioma and other cancers.
-It may also distinguish between mesothelioma and some benign conditions.
+• Fibulin-3 may distinguish between mesothelioma and other types of cancer, as well as between mesothelioma and some benign conditions.

 MPF/n-ERC Mesothelin

-Megakaryocyte potentiation factor (MPF) is a special type of protein called a glycoprotein.
-It also goes by the name n-ERC mesothelin.
+• Megakaryocyte potentiation factor (MPF)/n-ERC mesothelin is a type of protein called a glycoprotein.

-Studies show MPF levels may distinguish healthy individuals from those with mesothelioma.
-MPF may also discern between mesothelioma and benign asbestos conditions.
+• Blood tests of MPF levels may distinguish healthy individuals from those with mesothelioma.

 SMRPs

-Soluble mesothelin-related peptides (SMRPs) are detectable in blood.
-SMRPs are pieces of a protein called mesothelin.
-SMRPs can break apart from mesothelin and circulate in a patient’s blood.
+• Soluble mesothelin-related peptides (SMRPs) are pieces of a protein called mesothelin.

 Biomarkers for Detecting Asbestos Exposure

 The development of an asbestos blood test might enable early mesothelioma detection.
 However, such a test would require good asbestos biomarkers.
 Researchers have not yet settled on reliable biomarkers for asbestos exposure.
-But a few have shown promise.
-Potential biomarkers for detecting asbestos exposure include:
+But a few have shown promise, including SMRPs.

 If verified, these biomarkers could have a substantial impact on mesothelioma prognosis.
 They might someday enable earlier detection of this cancer.
 Patients diagnosed in stage 1 live nearly twice as long as those diagnosed in stage 4.
 As such, early detection through asbestos biomarkers might positively impact many mesothelioma patients.